Matter cannot be created nor destroyed, only moved, displaced, changed into energy; or morphed into a new state....All four just happened...

 Rarity: *covering herself with shower curtain* WHAT IN THE NAME OF CELESTIA?!

-Legacy Character: Two of the most notable Good Kaiju are this.
-Mothra Leo has a lineage including her mother, the Heisei Mothra, and dozens of other Mothra in the past
+- Legacy Character: Two of the most notable Good Kaiju are this.
+Mothra Lea has a lineage including her mother, the Heisei Mothra, and dozens of other Mothra in the past

-Legion of Doom: The Bigger Bad has assembled a multiple-franchise-spanning army of evil kaiju.
-If the latest chapter is anything to go by, MLP villains will be joining the roster as well
+- Legion of Doom: The Big Bad has assembled a multiple-franchise-spanning army of evil kaiju.
+And if his resurrection of Sombra is anything to go by, MLP villains will be joining the roster as well.

-Morality Pet: The Cutiemark Crusaders are becoming this to Destroyah.
+- Morality Pet: The Cutie Mark Crusaders are becoming this to Destroyah.
 While the latter party barely pays them any attention, the fact whom we are talking about has since never tried to harm them speaks volumes.
-They even managed too, much to all the kaiju's surprise; calm down the giant mare right when she was about to throw it down with Celestia.
+They even managed to, much to all the kaiju's surprise, calm down the giant mare right when she was about to throw it down with Celestia.

 Godzilla: Lady, what the Daiei are you doing?